leonawicz/HtmlWidgetExamples/docs/md/ex_dt_sparkline.md

 If adding sparklines to a plot, my preference is to use them to enhance a particular column or two, which otherwise remains a standard data table, rather than turn it into a "many-paneled plot".

 The above examples are for illustration.
 The table below seems like a good mix of data tables and sparklines.
-This time I also grouped by location and climate variable even though they are constants in this data subset.This retains them in the final data table for display purposes.
+This time I also grouped by location and climate variable even though they are constants in this data subset.
+This retains them in the final data table for display purposes.
 I think it gives a better picture of what the table would look like with more columns which are not all narrow-width and numeric-valued.

 In the column definitions and the callback function, note the use of `.sparkSeries` and `.sparkSamples` to differentiate which type of sparklines are placed in each of the two columns.